 After initial treatment for a stroke or TIA, your doctor will treat your risk factors.
-He or she may recommend lifestyle changes to help control your risk factors.
+He or she may recommend heart-healthy lifestyle changes to help control your risk factors.

 If lifestyle changes aren’t enough, you may need medicine to control your risk factors.